Storytelling

 Storytelling is the social and cultural activity of sharing stories, sometimes with improvisation, theatrics or embellishment.
-Every culture has its own stories or narratives, which are shared as a means of entertainment, education, cultural preservation or instilling moral values.
+Every culture has its own narratives, which are shared as a means of entertainment, education, cultural preservation or instilling moral values (sometimes through morals).
 Crucial elements of stories and storytelling include plot, characters and narrative point of view.
 The term "storytelling" can refer specifically to oral storytelling but also broadly to techniques used in other media to unfold or disclose the narrative of a story.